 Peter:'I thought that I'd bring you to good pub whilst we were here in England.
-This is good because it has a lot of national and international beers.
+This one is good because it has a lot of national and international beers.
 So, what would you like?'

 Juan:'There are so many to choose from.
 What's the brown beer they are drinking at the bar?'

-Peter:'That's called bitter.
+Peter:'That's called a bitter.
 It's a very typical type of beer from England.
 As you can guess it tastes a little bitter and it's usually serviced at room temperature.
 It's called an ale in America.
 There's a lot of local breweries that make bitter around here that are very good.

 But there are other types of beer as well.
 A beer that has a golden colour is called a lager.
 It's what most people think of when they hear the word beer.
 British lager isn't very good, so I'd recommend that you order a foreign lager from Germany or Holland like Heineken.
 You can also have a stout, which is a black beer.
 The most famous make of stout is Guinness.
 But they also have a very good stout from a local brewery, called Sutton Black.'